Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

-You can also see the whole thing recorded on the video for your convenience, just go to my Instagram page and check my “Highlights” section, there is one about Rome and there are many more tips on Rome including this one!
+You can also see the whole thing recorded on a video for your convenience.
+Just go to my Instagram page and check my “Highlights” section, there is one about Rome and there are many more tips on Rome including this one!

 Oh, and don’t forget to follow me! 🙂

 2. Vatican Museums

-Musei Vaticani display one of the richest collection of art in the world!
+Musei Vaticani display one of the richest collections of art in the world!
 You will see the Sistine Chapel decorated by Michelangelo, masterpieces by Raphael, the most important art works from the Renaissance period, a gallery of maps, paintings of Caravaggio and much more!

 This place can’t be missed even if you are not that much into museums, trust me!

 The museums are only a 5-minute walk from the St. Peter Basilica, the place we will talk about right after, as it also has long queues.

-Vatican Museum is one of the most popular museums in the world – it hosted over 6 million people only in 2017 alone!
-This is insane and that is why the line to enter can be as long as 4 hours, brace yourselves!
+Vatican Museum is one of the most popular museums in the world – it hosted over 6 million people just in 2017 alone!
+This is insane and that is why the line to enter can be as long as 4 hours so brace yourselves!

-NOTE: The entry to some part of the museum – Sistine Chapel included, is not allowed in low cut or sleeveless clothing, shorts, miniskirts and hats.
+NOTE: The entry to some parts of the museum – Sistine Chapel included, is not allowed if you are wearing low cut or sleeveless clothing, shorts, miniskirts and hats.
 Please take a light scarf with you to cover yourself if it is too hot outside.

-NOTE 2: The museums closes at 6 pm, but please come before 4 pm, as this is the final allowed entry time.
-You will be required to leave at 5 30.
+NOTE 2: The museums close at 6 pm, but please come before 4 pm, as this is the final allowed entry time.
+You will be required to leave at 5:30.

-Usuall,y the museum is closed on Sundays, except the last Sunday of each month when the entrance is free for everyone (I highly do NOT recommend going, as it will be a complete madness and you won’t be able to enjoy the museum).
-You can consult the opening times here.
+Usually the museum is closed on Sundays, except the last Sunday of each month when the entrance is free for everyone (I highly do NOT recommend going then as it will be complete madness and you won’t be able to enjoy the museum).
+You can find the opening times here.